hendricius/the-bread-code/basics/basic-dough.md

 ## Ingredients

-- 500 grams of all purpose flour (high protein).
+- 500 grams of all-purpose flour (high protein).
 In Germany type 550.
 - 375 grams of water or 75%.
 Experiment with more hydration as well.
 - 10 grams of salt or 2%
 - 5 grams of dry yeast or 1%

 ## Instructions

-### Pre steps
+### Preparation steps

-The default recipe does not require any pre-steps to be done in advance.
+The default recipe does not require any steps to be taken in advance.
 Custom recipes hook in here with additional steps that are required to be done before starting the bake.

 ### Autolyse

 Mix together all the ingredients in a large bowl except the yeast.
 Stir them with a spoon for 2 minutes.
 Let the dough rest for an hour after this step to have the flour absorb the water.
-Furthermore the atoms will homogenise and spread evenly throughout the dough.
+Furthermore the atoms will homogenize and spread evenly throughout the dough.

 ### Add the yeast